NIDEC MINSTER CORPORATION

 In 2015 Nidec Minster Corporation acquired the press company Arisa S.A. of Logrono, Spain.
 The acquisition greatly expanded the product offering for Nidec Minster customers and increased the company's ever-growing global footprint.

-In 2017 Nidec Minster Corporation announced the acquisition of leading high-speed feed innovator and manufacturer, Vamco International, Inc., headquartered in Pittsburgh, PA.
-Founded in 1945, Vamco International has earned an unmatched reputation for delivering excellence in the design and manufacture of high-speed feed products for the metal stamping industry.
-Integrated with Nidec Minster's high speed press line, Vamco products allow for a complete manufacturing system under one brand name.
+In 2017 Nidec Minster Corporation announced the acquisition of leading high-speed feed innovator and manufacturer Vamco International, Inc., headquartered in Pittsburgh, PA.
+Integrated with Nidec Minster’s high speed press line, Vamco products allow for a complete manufacturing system under one brand name.

 In 2017 Nidec Minster announced the formation of Nidec Press & Automation, a global umbrella to bring together the existing press room brands of Minster, Arisa and Kyori through a common platform to the market, while announcing the purchase of North American based sales organization Press Masters, LLC.